Simplify Project Controlling with the KISS Principle in MOCO

 Custom Columns & Filters

-Those who want to dive deeper can configure a custom project list: Own fields, effective hourly rate, remaining budget, planning, and much more – all filterable and exportable.
+Those who want to delve deeper can configure a custom project list: own fields, effective hourly rate, remaining budget, planning, and much more – all filterable and exportable.

 ➡️ You always have exactly the data in view that is relevant for your management – without information overload.